Advanced Architectural Design

-The MSc Advanced Architectural Design degree at Robert Gordon University is a 12-month research-led course, designed to equip you to play a lead role in the future design and construction of our buildings, cities and rural communities.
-It will provide you with the knowledge and skills to develop innovative yet contextually appropriate solutions to challenges of major consequence and complexity.
+The discipline will provide you with the knowledge and skills to develop innovative yet contextually appropriate solutions to challenges of major consequence and complexity.

-You will study one research-based module which integrates 4 core strands of contemporary architectural design and production.
+You will study two studio, research-based module which integrates 4 core strands of contemporary architectural design and production.
 These include low energy/low carbon design, the sustainable development of the contemporary city, the use of data in an increasingly digital industry and contemporary project management.

 Modules